Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Introduction

 \section{Introduction}

-The advent of large-scale diffusion models \cite{rombach2022high} has catalyzed major advances in generative computer vision, particularly in image outpainting and completion \cite{lugmayr2022repaint, zheng2019pluralistic}.
-However, extending these models to $360^\circ$ panoramic completion remains fundamentally challenging.
-Compared to the abundance of perspective images used to train modern diffusion priors, high-quality omnidirectional datasets remain scarce.
-Consequently, the most practical paradigm is to leverage pre-trained 2D diffusion models to extrapolate a full panorama from a single narrow field-of-view image.
-Yet this task exposes a fundamental mismatch: diffusion models are trained on Euclidean image grids ($\mathbb{R}^2$), whereas a panorama lies on a closed spherical manifold ($S^2$) parameterized by Equirectangular Projection (ERP).
-We argue that many common failure modes in omnidirectional completion, including structural collapse, architectural hallucination, and boundary seams, arise from this unresolved geometric and topological domain gap.
+The advent of large-scale diffusion models \citep{rombach2022high} has catalyzed major advances in generative computer vision, particularly in image outpainting and completion \citep{lugmayr2022repaint,zheng2019pluralistic}.
+Extending these models to $360^\circ$ panoramic completion promises immersive content creation for world generation, virtual reality, and image-based lighting \citep{hunyuanworld2025tencent,worldlabs}, yet remains fundamentally challenging.
+Because high-quality omnidirectional data remain scarce relative to perspective imagery, the prevailing paradigm reuses pre-trained planar diffusion priors \citep{rombach2022high,flux2024} for panoramic completion.
+However, this reuse exposes a fundamental mismatch: such priors are learned on bounded Euclidean grids ($\mathbb{R}^2$), whereas a panorama lies on the spherical manifold ($S^2$), parameterized by equirectangular projection (ERP).
+We argue that the recurring failure modes of omnidirectional completion, including structural collapse, architectural hallucination, and boundary seams, trace back to two unresolved domain gaps.

-The first domain gap arises from \textit{projective variance}.
-A $360^\circ$ ERP forms a continuous spherical canvas, but an unposed perspective image is captured under arbitrary camera pitch and roll.
-When such an image is naively projected onto the sphere, straight lines in the 3D world become highly non-linear sinusoidal curves.
-These distortions violate the Manhattan-world structural priors implicitly learned by diffusion models from perspective imagery.
-As a result, existing methods for panoramic outpainting \cite{wupanodiffusion, zheng2025panorama, hunyuanworld2025tencent, lu2025matrix3d} typically assume perfectly leveled inputs or require ground-truth camera extrinsics to preserve structural coherence, which limits their applicability in real-world settings.
-A seemingly natural alternative is to learn the alignment implicitly using spatial transformers \cite{jaderberg2015spatial}.
-However, coupling unconstrained spatial deformation with the diffusion objective is notoriously unstable.
-Because diffusion losses emphasize pixel-level reconstruction, they propagate high-frequency gradients that encourage non-rigid spatial warping, often resulting in unstable “jelly-like’’ transformations rather than coherent geometric alignment.
+The first gap arises from \emph{projective variance}.
+An unposed perspective image is captured under unknown viewing geometry, so its projection onto the ERP canvas induces distortions that vary with the unknown pose: straight architectural lines become sinusoidal curves whose shape cannot be anticipated by the prior, violating the Manhattan-world regularities it has internalized.
+Existing pipelines sidestep this by assuming leveled inputs or ground-truth viewing parameters \citep{wupanodiffusion,zheng2025panorama,hunyuanworld2025tencent,lu2025matrix3d}, which limits real-world applicability.
+Learning the alignment implicitly with a spatial transformer \citep{jaderberg2015spatial} is notoriously unstable because the diffusion objective propagates high-frequency, pixel-level gradients that push a free-form warper toward non-rigid, ``jelly-like'' deformations rather than a coherent global alignment.